theheuman/reddit-alerts/README.md

     pre-commit install

-To install the following three pre-commit hooks
+Which will install the following three pre-commit hooks

  - black
- - code coverage
- - code coverage report
+ - custom code tester and coverage checker

-This will ensure no broken code is submitted, make sure to write tests!
+This will ensure no broken code is submitted, make sure to write tests for code you write!